Real. Reliable. Relational Therapy!

 In therapy children learn how to identify issues and ways to respond to challenges in their life with the help of a therapist.
 A child may struggle with social challenges, family conflict, anxiety, self-esteem, identify or preadolescent adjustments.
 Learning how to handle difficulty challenges helps children grow and develop into adulthood.

-Sharon is a certified family life educator and LMFT-A who has worked in the social science, education and non-profit sector for over 10 years.
+Sharon, supervised by Julia Wesley, is a certified family life educator and LMFT-A who has worked in the social science, education, and non-profit sector for over 10 years.
 She specializes in working with children and families in crisis.
 Sharon grew up in Florida but moved to the DFW area to further her education.
-Sharon has a heart for learning, helping, and serving others dating back to engaging in service projects as a young Girl Scouts.
-She has also worked as an adjunct professor for local universities in Texas teaching courses in family science, special education and social studies.
+Sharon has a heart for learning, helping, and serving others dating back to engaging in service projects as a young Girl Scout.
+She has also worked as an adjunct professor for local universities in Texas teaching courses in family science, special education, and social studies.
 In addition, Sharon is an alumnus of Florida A&M University.
-Her educational background includes a doctorate degree in Family Science from Texas Woman’s University.
+Her educational background includes a doctorate in Family Science from Texas Woman’s University.
 Sharon continues to remain involved in community service projects by volunteering with local and international organizations.

 Good Faith Estimate

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.